 What are Our Internships

-General Internships for High School and College Students
+General Internships for High School Students

 *STEAM (Science, Technology, Engineering, Art, Math) is the integration of technology in the creative process, artwork documentation and generation of instructional resources.

 The Gerald A. Pogach Scholarship Fund for Philadelphia High School Students

 The scholarship is for a part-time summer internship for a student in grade 10-12 and attending a Philadelphia Catholic or Public High School.
 Students attending charter schools and private schools are not eligible to apply for this opportunity.

 Specify in your email, if your you are applying for this scholarship.

 The application submission period is May 1st to May 31st of each year.

 The general application process includes a portfolio review and interview.
 Please submit a brief biography and 6-10 samples of recent works, which can be submitted as digital files or in-person.
 All works must be properly documented as to medium, size and date.
 Portfolios can include any of the following media; painting, sculpture, drawings and works on paper, printmaking, graphic designs and photography.
 For a candidate who wishes to present digital art/media (photography, graphic design, 3D modeling, film or animations) please submit printed screenshots or a link to your project.
 If submitting actual artworks, the Review Committee will only review works on paper.